marceloavilaoliveira/waycarbon-challenge/README.md

 The project started based on the repository [knaopel/docker-frontend-backend-db](https://github.com/knaopel/docker-frontend-backend-db), which has a simple application with a frontend, a backend, and a MongoDB database.
 In this system, an Nginx web server was added to control the reverse proxy for the frontend and the backend.

-The AWS cloud environment, Docker Hub container registry, as well as Ansible, Docker, and Terraform tools were chosen for convenience, but other equivalent environments and tools could have been adopted.
+The [Amazon Elastic Computer Cloud (Amazon EC2)](https://aws.amazon.com/ec2/), and the [Docker Hub container registry](https://hub.docker.com/), as well as the Ansible, Docker, and Terraform tools were chosen for convenience, but other equivalent environments and tools could have been adopted.

 To simulate a domain name, the website [Dynu](https://www.dynu.com/) was used as a dynamic DNS server, allowing the use of the name `waycarbon-challenge.freeddns.org` for the server.
 To facilitate the creation of new servers and the need for IP updates, an auxiliary script was created (see the section [Provisioning the Infrastructure](#provisioning-the-infrastructure)).